realtechsupport/cocktail/README.md

 rasterimages directory and vector assets (.shp) into the vectorfiles directory.
 Add the corresponding .dbf, .prj, .shx files for each .shp file.

-Use the settings.txt file (in data) to set the names of the files and the settings for processing.
+Use the settings.txt file (in the data directory) to set your file names, process preferences and classification parameters.
+The content of this file is parsed and passed to the classification steps.

 8 - Test<br>